Call for a FREE Evaluation

 Infographic on Why Hire a Long-Term Disability Lawyer

-Your ERISA Plan’s Terms and Conditions
+Your Plan’s Terms and Conditions

 Most LTD benefits plans provide very narrow definitions of what constitutes disability.
 The two main “definitions” of disability used by LTD plans are: